 Then there are the indirect consequences of being overweight.

-Doctors William Ford and Charles Baum, economics and finance professors at Middle Tennessee State University, co-authored a study called, "The Wage Effects of Obesity: A Longitudinal Study." published in 2004.
-In that study they found that men who are overweight earn an average of 3.4% less than their fit counterparts.
+Doctors William Ford and Charles Baum, economics and finance professors at Middle Tennessee State University, co-authored a study called "The Wage Effects of Obesity: A Longitudinal Study." published in 2004.
+In that study, they found that overweight men earn an average of 3.4% less than their fit counterparts.